dempfi/ava-playback/README.md

 ___

-Dealing with HTTP requests in the tests can be painful and what is more important error prone, since you have to stub everything by hand.
-There are few libraries to help with this situation, like [node-nock](https://github.com/node-nock/nock) but their setup in tests is something complicated(IDK why) and they require manual setup in your tests.
-Ava-playback tries to help here.
-In record mode, when you write your test, you just allow your app to call real APIs and when you ready, you just turn off your `record` mode and it's done.
+Dealing with HTTP requests in the tests can be painful and what is more important error prone, since we have to stub everything by hand.
+There are few libraries to help with this situation, like [node-nock](https://github.com/node-nock/nock).
+But their setup is something complicated(I didn't manage to setup [node-nock](https://github.com/node-nock/nock) to record requests and play them back) and they require a lot of manual steps to write single test.

+**`ava-playback`** tries to help here.
+In `record` mode, when you write your test, you just allow your app to call real APIs and when you ready, you just switch from `record`([how?]()) to playback mode and it's done.

 ### Installation